Grammys Spur Early Sales Gains for Mumford & Sons, Lumineers, Frank Ocean

-Of those, the largest percentage gain might belong to Ocean's set, which could post a jump of 120%.
-A week ago, "Channel Orange" moved 5,000 copies, according to SoundScan.
-So it might have jumped to 11,000 in the week ending Sunday.
+Of those, the largest percentage gain might belong to Ocean’s set, which could post a jump of 120%.
+A week ago, “Channel ORANGE” moved 5,000 according to SoundScan, so it might have jumped to 11,000 in the week ending Sunday.

 “Babel” looks to be the largest seller for the week overall, as it’s on course to move around 55,000.
 That would be a jump of 50% compared to the previous frame, when it shifted 36,000.

 All of these albums will likely have an even bigger gain next week (ending Feb.
-17), when a full week's worth of post-Grammys impact will be felt.
-This week's charts will only reflect sales generated in the hours during and after the show, through the end of Sunday night.
+17), when a full week’s worth of post-Grammys impact will be felt.
+This week’s charts will only reflect sales generated in the hours during and after the show, through midnight on Sunday night (Feb.
+10).

 In terms of digital songs, the largest seller of the songs performed on the show could be the Lumineers’ “Ho Hey.”
 Forecasters suggest that it sold 140,000 in the week ending Feb.
 10. That could translate to a 17% increase for the sales week.